 A Gorongosa safari offers so much more than a traditional safari.
 It is the chance to feel part of what is perhaps Africa’s greatest wildlife restoration story, and you can explore this phenomenal wilderness on foot, by vehicle and by boat.
 You can also meet the people behind this inspiring story - ecologists, researchers and scientists – and visit nearby villages to see how Gorongosa’s 21st Century conservation model balances the needs of wildlife and local people.
 Recently National Geographic featured an inspiring article about the restoration and future of Gorongosa by the world-renowned biologist Edward O.Wilson, where he reflected on his time spent in the park, the transformation work happening despite certain challenges, and hope he has in a bright future for Gorongosa.
 Read the article here.

-To spend a few unforgettable days at the exclusive Kubatana Camp, simply contact one of our Africa Safari Experts and they will tailor-make the perfect Gorongosa safari itinerary.
+To spend a few unforgettable days in Gorongosa, simply contact one of our Africa Safari Experts and they will tailor-make the perfect Mozambique safari itinerary.

 TRAVEL BLOG POST

 A once legendary game-filled park, extensive conservation efforts have resulted in Gorongosa's rapid recovery & the park is fast becoming a top choice for off-the-beaten-track safaris.